A RIS-Based Vehicle DOA Estimation Method With Integrated Sensing and Communication System

-The different colors show the low bound of the DOA estimation in RMSE, and we can find that the area closed to the AP and the RIS has better performance than other areas.
+The different colors show the low bound of the DOA estimation in RMSE, and we can find that the area close to the AP and the RIS performs better than others.
 The worse RMSE is about $\ang{25}$ in the interesting area.
 Additionally, we also show the estimation low bound in the scenario with the sensor at $(20\text{ m},17\text{ m})$ in Fig.~\ref{crlbsub2}, and we can find that the overall RMSE is less than $\ang{4}$.
-Hence, better performance can be achieved by Fig.~\ref{crlbsub2} than that by Fig.~\ref{crlbsub1}.
+Hence, better performance can be achieved by Fig.~\ref{crlbsub2} than by Fig.~\ref{crlbsub1}.
 Moreover, we move the AP to the position $(20\text{ m},0\text{ m})$ in Fig.~\ref{crlbsub3}, and move the AP to the position $(20\text{ m}, -20\text{ m})$ in Fig.~\ref{crlbsub4}.
 The area with better estimation performance is also moving with the AP.
 Fig.~\ref{crlbsub4} achieves the best performance than other $3$ scenarios.
 From the results in Fig.~\ref{crlball}, we can find that a better estimation performance can be achieved by putting the sensor close to the RIS.